Endiq-jar/Beryllium/README.md

 <H1 align="centre">Beryllium</H1>
+[!NOTE]
+>Some Ai has been used Because of time and working on TurtleLauncher.
 **A Fabric performance mod for Minecraft 1.21.4, focused on making Java Edition run smoother on Android and other mobile/low-end Java launchers (PojavLauncher/ZalithLauncher-family) — while still paying off on desktop.**